 MySQL is one of the most widely used databases in the world, and its free!
-Everybody from developers writing their first line of code, to data scientists, to major corporations use PostgresSQL to store and query data.
+Everybody from developers writing their first line of code, to data scientists, to major corporations use MySQL to store and query data.

 - Hostname which is the URL or IP address of your database

 - Port which is the port that your database is live on – typically 3306 by default for mySQL, but your port may differ

 - Database Name which is the name on your hostname IP / URL you database is referenced by